 15. U.S. Veterans’ Schedule.
 Washington, D.C. and Louisiana: 1890.

-17. W. H. R. Hangen and W. H. H. Hangen, in Official Register of the United States, Containing a List of the Officers and Employees in the Civil, Military, and Naval Service, vol. 1, in Records of the U.S. Department of Commerce and Labor, Bureau of the Census.
-Salem: Oregon State Library, 1875, 1877.
+17. W. H. R. Hangen and W. H. H. Hangen, in Official Register of the United States, Containing a List of the Officers and Employees in the Civil, Military, and Naval Service, Vol. 1, in Records of the U.S. Department of Commerce and Labor, Bureau of the Census.
+Salem, Oregon: Oregon State Library, 1875, 1877.

 18. W. H. R. Hangen (or W. N. R. Hangen), in Report of Indigent and Destitute Whites and Freed People in the Parish of Washington, State of Louisiana applying for relief from the 1st day of May 1868 to the 31st day of May 1868, in Reports Relating to the Condition of Freedmen, in Records of the Assistant Commissioner for the State of Louisiana, Bureau of Refugees, Freedmen, and Abandoned Lands, 1865-1869 (M1027, Roll 33).
 Washington, D.C.: U.S. National Archives and Records Administration, May 1868.